 In addition, an appropriate means of extinguishment must be present at the burning site, and the fire shall be constantly attended until extinguishment.

 A bonfire shall be no more that 5 by 5 by 5 feet in dimension, and shall burn no longer than 4 hours.
 The placement of the bonfire shall not be closer than 50 feet away from combustible structures.
 Fuel for a bonfire shall consist only of seasoned dry firewood and shall be ignited by a small piece of paper.
-The size and duration of the fire may be increased only upon approval of the Fire Prevention Division.
+The size and duration of the fire may be increased only upon approval of the Community Risk Reduction Division.
 Wind speeds for the duration of the fire may be no greater than 15 miles per hour.
 Wind speed must be verified prior to the event by calling the Fire Dispatcher at 417-862-7911.
 A permit is required for a recreational fire with a fire greater than 3 feet in diameter by 2 feet in height.
 A site map and/or inspection by a Fire Marshal may be required.

 Obtaining a Permit

 For further details pertaining to open burning within the city, please refer to Section 307 of the International Fire Code, as adopted by the City of Springfield.